audaciaconsulting/Audacia.Seed/README.md

     .With(b => b.Name, "Booking Name")
     .With(b => b.StartDate, new DateTime(2024, 1, 1));
 ```
+> [!NOTE]
-_Note: this can be also done for navigation properties so long as you provide a valid instance of the navigation property._
+> _Note: this can be also done for navigation properties so long as you provide a valid instance of the navigation property._

 #### Set a property on a parent entity:
 ```csharp